Dicti93/MLSEM/README.md

 ## Working with Git
+For a comprehensive guide on Git commands and best practices, check out [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials).
+If you're stuck or have questions, don't hesitate to reach out.
 Always ensure your local repository is up to date and manage your changes efficiently using the following commands:

 1. **Update Your Local Repository**
     ```bash